Mr. Michael Recycles Bicycles

 We run MMRB primarily as a ministry, and our calling is to give away bicycles.
 We do sell used bicycle parts, accessories, and novelty items made from bicycle parts.
 Sales of these items offset the cost to run the business so that free bicycles are available for those who need them.
 We also sell ready-to-ride used bicycles, some bicycles in as-is condition, and higher-end and collectible bicycles.
 90% of the money we receive from sales of our products and services goes toward the expenses of the shop, and the remaining 10% is given to charity.
 All labor is provided by volunteers, and we do not take a salary from this business.

 How can I get a bicycle?

 Our wait list is currently open, but we cap it at 60 requests.
-To get on the list, please call 651-641-1037 after 9 AM and before 9 PM and leave a voice mail message with your full name, the style of bicycle you would like your height and a reliable phone number we can reach you at when your bicycle is ready.
+To get on the list, please call 651-641-1037 during the daytime and leave a voice mail message with your full name, the style of bicycle you would like your height and a reliable phone number we can reach you at when your bicycle is ready.
 Please note that social service providers may get bicycles for clients, but we require the request to be made in the provider’s name and it is the responsibility of the provider to pick up the bicycle and deliver it to the client.
 If you are being referred by a case worker, please have your case worker make the request.

 For more information, call Mike or Benita Warns at 651-641-1037, or e-mail them at [email protected].
 Please do not call before 9 AM or after 9 PM.
 Thanks.